fosskers/aura/README.md

 ### Arch is Arch - AUR is AUR

 `-S` yields pacman packages and *only* pacman packages.
 This agrees with the above.
-Thus in Aura, the `-A` operation is introduced for obtaining AUR packages. `-A` comes with sub-options you're used to (`-u`, `-s`, `-i`, etc.).
+In Aura, the `-A` operation is introduced for obtaining AUR packages.
+`-A` comes with sub-options you're used to (`-u`, `-s`, `-i`, etc.).

-### All Together

-Dependencies and packages are not built and installed one at a time.
-Install order is as follows:

-1. All pacman dependencies (all at once).
-2. All AUR dependencies that don't depend on each other (all at once, in groups).
-3. All "top level" AUR packages (all at once).

-### Quiet Building
+### Secure Package Building

-By default `makepkg` output is suppressed.
-If you want the people behind you to think you're a cool hacker, then this suppression can be disabled by using `-x` alongside `-A`.

-### Run as Root, Build as a User

-`makepkg` gets very upset if you try to build a package as root.
-That said, a built package can't be handed off to pacman and installed if you *don't* run as root.
-Other AUR helpers ignore this problem, but Aura does not.
-Even when run with `sudo`, packages are built with normal user privileges, then handed to pacman and installed as root.

-### Know your System

-Editing PKGBUILDs mid-build is not default behaviour.
-An Arch user should know *exactly* what they're putting into their system, thus research into prospective packages should be done beforehand.
-However, for functionality's sake, the option `--hotedit` used with `-A` will prompt the user for PKGBUILD editing.
-Regardless, as a responsible user you must know what you are building.
+PKGBUILDs from the AUR can contain anything.
+It's a user's responsibility to verify the contents of a PKGBUILD before building, but people can make mistakes and overlook details.
+Aura scans PKGBUILDs before building to detect bash misuse and other exploits.
+The `-P` command is also provided for scanning your own PKGBUILDs.

+Also, while pre-build PKGBUILD editing is not default behaviour, this can be achieved with `--hotedit`.

 ### Downgradibility

+Aura allows you to downgrade individual packages to previous versions with `-C`.
-Built AUR package files are moved to the package cache.
-This allows for them to be easily downgraded when problems arise.
-Other top AUR helper programs do not do this.
-The option `-B` will save a package state, and `-Br` will restore a state you select. `-Au` also automatically invokes a save, to help you roll back from problematic updates.
+It also handles snapshots of your entire system, so that you can roll back whole sets of packages when problems arise.
+The option `-B` will save a package state, and `-Br` will restore a state you select. `-Su` and `-Au` also invoke a save automatically.

-### No Orphans

-Sometimes dependencies lose their *required* status, but remain installed on your system.
-Sometimes AUR package `makedepends` aren't required at all after install.
-Packages like this just sit there, receiving upgrades for no reason.
-Aura helps keep track of and remove packages like this.

 ### Arch Linux for Everyone

-English is well established as the world's Lingua Franca, and is also the dominant language of computing and the internet.
+English is the dominant language of computing and the internet.
 That said, it's natural that some people are going to be more comfortable working in their native language.
-From the beginning Aura has been built with multiple-language support in mind, making it very easy to add new ones.
+From the beginning, Aura has been built with multiple-language support in mind, making it very easy to add new ones.

 ### Haskell

 Aura is written in Haskell, which means easy development and beautiful code.
-Please feel free to use it as a simple Haskell reference.
-Aura code
+Please feel free to use it as a Haskell reference.
+Aura code demonstrates:
-demonstrates:

--   Parser Combinators (`megaparsec`)
+- Parser combinators (`megaparsec`)
--   CLI Flag Handling (`optparse-applicative`)
+- CLI flag handling (`optparse-applicative`)
 - Concurrency (`scheduler`)
--   Shell Interaction (`typed-process`)
+- Shell interaction (`typed-process`)
--   Pretty Printing (`prettyprinter`)
+- Pretty printing (`prettyprinter`)
 - Logging (`rio`)
+- Modern Haskell project architecture (config, CI, distribution)

 ## Installation